Dyvinia/BulkAudio/README.md

 - Download latest release
 - Move BulkAudio.exe to new folder
 - Launch BulkAudio
-- Place wav/mp3/ogg/flac/m4a files in `Input` folder
+- Place wav/mp3/ogg/flac/m4a files in the `Input` folder
 - Change settings and process

 ## Credits